src-d/guide/engineering/methodology.md

 ## Team Meeting

-A bi-weekly meeting of the CTO with the team lead and optionally with the full team (to be decided by the lead), in order to comment the status of the projects.
-Scheduled with each team individually by CTO.
+A bi-weekly meeting of the VP of Engineering with the team lead and optionally with the full team (to be decided by the lead), in order to comment the status of the projects.
+Scheduled with each team individually by VP of Engineering.

 ## Standup